ShantanuK86/affinidi-capstone/README.md

 - Users can now receive bills in their native currency, providing a much better experience compared to displaying prices in the default currency (USD).

 - This feature eliminates confusion and enhances transparency by presenting pricing information in a familiar currency, leading to a smoother checkout process and improved user satisfaction.

-## Cart.js File Modifications
-- Added functionality to fetch country information and convert currency when the component mounts.
-- Implemented logic to calculate total price and extra charges based on the user's country.
-- Integrated the display of converted total price and currency code in the cart view.
-- Improved user experience by displaying delivery address information based on the user's postal code and country.